 Intangible assets are measured initially at cost and are amortised on a straight-line basis over their estimated useful lives.
-Assets which have an indefinite life are not subject to amortisation but are tested for impairment at least annually and where there is an indication of impairment.
 The carrying amount is reduced by any provision for impairment where necessary.

 Amortisation periods for categories of intangible assets are: